KYVENetwork/docs/docs/data_engineers/accessing_data/using_rest.md

 # Accessing Stored Data via REST

-KYVE data is available for developers through the REST-API exposed by the chain nodes, a list of REST endpoints can be found [here](/web3_devs/grpc.md).
+KYVE data is available for developers through the REST-API exposed by the consensus validators, a list of REST endpoints can be found [here](/web3_devs/grpc.md).
 The REST integration is the native way to access data that has been stored through KYVE.